themrluke/themrluke/README.md

 ## Hi👋, I am Luke Johnson

-I am a final year Theoretical Physics MSci student at the [University of Bristol](https://www.bristol.ac.uk/) with experience in particle physics research and machine learning.
-I have actively collaborated in international projects while working on new ML techniques for the [CMS L1 Trigger system](https://github.com/themrluke/StableDiffusionPUPPI) and Higgs to invisible analysis at CERN.
+- 🎓 I’m a final year Theoretical Physics MSci student at the [University of Bristol](https://www.bristol.ac.uk/)

-- test
-- tst
--
+- 🔬 I'm looking to persue a PhD in experimental particle physics
+- 📖 My research interests lie in ML, Higgs bosons, tracking algorithms, and detectors
+- 🔭 I’m currently working on CFM and normalizing flow models in the Matrix Element Method to search for $HH \to ZZ^{*} \to 4v$ decays at the LHC.
+- 👨‍💻 I completed an internship using StableDiffusion to denoise pileup in the [CMS L1 Trigger system](https://github.com/themrluke/StableDiffusionPUPPI)
+- 💻 I have synthesized models for FPGA deployments via [hls4ml](https://fastmachinelearning.org/hls4ml/)
+- 🔧 I have developed firmware using [AMD Vivado](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vivado.html)
+- 🤝 I have collaborated with the [CMS Collaboration](https://cms.cern/), [CERN](https://home.cern/), [University of Bristol](https://www.bristol.ac.uk/), and [ETH Zurich](https://ethz.ch/en.html)
+- 🌱 I have built: CNNs (UNet architecture), cINNs, CFMs, normalizing flows, Transformers

 <br>